aviate15/sardines-pipeline/report/technical_report.md

 ### 13.2 Language-Adaptive Text Normalization

-The current normalization strips Arabic diacritics, parenthetical directions, speaker labels, and stage directions — all of which are specific to this dataset's transcription style.
+The current normalization strips Arabic diacritics, parenthetical directions, speaker labels, and stage directions, all of which are specific to this dataset's transcription style.
 A production system should auto-detect formatting conventions from the data rather than hardcode them, using lightweight pattern detection to identify and remove dataset-specific artifacts.

 ### 13.3 Dynamic Fusion Weight Optimization